NicholasCaporusso/OER_back-end_with_PHP_MySQL/chapter_3/3_Data_types_variables_constants.md

 ```

 ## Constants
 As shown in the previous examples, the content of a variable can change during the program.
 Instead, in programming languages, *constants* are containers for data that are not expected to change during the execution of the program.
 Constants are typically defined at the beginning of a script, and their value will be the same throughout the script.
 Constants are useful for specifying the application settings (e.g., the name of our web application).
-Differently than variables, which are preceded by the symbol `$` (dollar), constants are not preceded by anything.
+Differently than variables, which are preceded by the symbol `$` (dollar), constants are not preceded by any symbols.

 In PHP, constants are defined using the `define` construct (shown below).
 The first element of the define statement is the name of the constant as a string (within single or double quotes), the latter specifies its value, which can be defined using any of the primitive data types.